 Roesch*, M.R., Calu*, D.J. and Schoenbaum G., (2007) Dopamine neurons in rat ventral tegmental area encode the more valuable option when deciding between differently sized and delayed rewards.
 Nat Neurosci: Dec;10(12):1615-24.

 Social recognition of reward and distress: Understanding how the well-being of others affects our behavior is critical, but vastly understudied.
-Several disorders are characterized by an inability recognize others’ mental states (e.g., psychopathy, autism).
-Human imaging work has provided clues regarding core structures involved in this process, including the amygdala, striatum, and orbitofrontal cortex; however, detailed work in animals at the single-unit and neurotransmitter level has not yet occurred.
+Several disorders are characterized by an inability to recognize others’ mental states (e.g., psychopathy, autism).
+Human imaging work has provided clues regarding core structures involved in this process, including the amygdala, anterior cingulate (ACC), striatum, and orbitofrontal cortex; however, detailed work in animals at the single-unit and neurotransmitter level has not yet occurred.
 The computational basis of this process is critical for understanding fundamental mechanisms that are necessary and sufficient for these behaviors to occur.
 Given the current absence of work modeling these mechanisms in animals at the neuronal level we have started to address this issue in the lab.
 Our first contribution to this field was to show for the first time that DA release is modulated by delivery of reward to a conspecific.
 Our data show that animals display a mixture of affective states during observation of conspecific reward, first exhibiting increases in appetitive calls (50 kHz), then exhibiting increases in aversive calls (22 kHz).
 Like ultrasonic vocalizations (USVs), DA signals were modulated by delivery of reward to the conspecific, which mapped onto the emotional state associated with the conspecific receiving reward.
 Our results demonstrated the positive and negative states associated with conspecific reward delivery modulate DA signals related to learning in social situations.
 Following up on those results, we have also shown that though we find clear signs of ‘empathy’ and ‘pro-social’ behavior in rats, they are often ‘self-interested’; their behavior and DA signals were modulated by potential reward and shock that occurred directly to them as opposed to the conspecific, reflecting subjective rather than objective value.

 If you are interested in joining the lab please contact Matt Roesch at email@example.com.